 - AKOSH will continue to provide a strong enforcement presence to leverage resources and provide an effective deterrent for employers who fail to meet their safety and health responsibilities.
 AKOSH voluntary and incentive programs are dependent upon maintaining an effective enforcement presence in the workplace.
 AKOSH will continue to ensure serious violators face serious consequences.
 At the same time, as a means to leverage enforcement and change workplace culture, AKOSH will provide penalty reduction incentives for certain employers under limited conditions. - AKOSH will continue to integrate its consultation and training efforts with its enforcement strategy in order to better focus on high hazard industries and workplaces.
 To address particular hazards and issues that cause accidents or represent recognized threats to worker safety and health, AKOSH will continue to promote industry-specific hazard control systems and safety and health program management improvements. - AKOSH will increasingly use data-driven approaches to direct resources away from low hazard workplaces towards more hazardous workplaces.
-Industry specific high hazard intervention targeting and scheduling has been developed for this purpose. - AKOSH will work toward improved staff training and will focus efforts on subjects pertaining to the strategic goals.
-To improve program delivery and to better achieve desired program results, AKOSH will assess the effectiveness of inspections and consultations through joint reviews with OSHA. - AKOSH will work with public sector employers under the same standards as private sector employers, except that equivalent investments (such as, purchases of equipment or training) to improve safety and health in lieu of penalties may be negotiated more frequently for public sector employers.
+Industry specific high hazard intervention targeting and scheduling has been developed for this purpose.

+- AKOSH will ensure adequate staff training and will focus efforts on subjects pertaining to the strategic goals.
+To improve program delivery and to better achieve desired program results, AKOSH will assess the effectiveness of inspections and consultations through internal quality control evaluations and joint reviews with OSHA. - AKOSH will work with public sector employers under the same standards as private sector employers, except that equivalent investments (such as, purchases of equipment or training) to improve safety and health may be negotiated as an alternative penalty to cash payments for public sector employers.